-If you have suffered injury as a railroad employee and you file a claim under FELA, you may be a little unsure of what to expect.
-The claims process is complicated, and it can be full of unpleasant surprises and frustrating delays.
-Remember that there are at least two parties to every action, and that means the schedule and the events that take place can be out of your hands.
+If you have suffered injury as a railroad employee and you file a claim under FELA, you may be unsure of what to expect.
+The claims process is complicated and can be full of unpleasant surprises and frustrating delays.
+Remember that there are at least two parties to every action.
+This means the schedule and the events that take place can be out of your hands.

-- Your attorney will conduct his or her own investigation into what happened, who was at fault, and the extent of your injuries.
+- Your attorney will conduct their own investigation into what happened.

-- You, your attorney, the railroad company, and all other parties will likely discuss the settlement of your FELA claim.
+- All parties involved will discuss the settlement of your FELA claim.

 Filing the Complaint

 - If your claim is not settled early on, your lawyer may file a civil action on your behalf.
 This begins with a complaint, usually accompanied by a summons.
-A complaint is a legal document that lays out the claims that the plaintiff (the person or business bringing the lawsuit) has against the defendant (the person or business being sued).
+A complaint is a legal document that lays out the claims that the plaintiff, who is the person or business bringing the lawsuit, has against the defendant, who is the person or company being sued.
 Typically, a lawyer will prepare this document.

-- Once the complaint is filed and served, the defendant has to answer within a certain time (usually about three weeks).
+- Once the complaint is filed and served, the defendant has to answer within a specific time.
+This is usually within about three weeks.
 The answer says what portions of the complaint, if any, the defendant admits to, what the defendant contests, what defenses the defendant may have, and whether the defendant has claims against the plaintiff or any other party.

-- The parties exchange documents and other information about the issues relevant to the litigation, by a process called discovery.
-Discovery can take three forms: written questions (interrogatories); document production; and depositions, which are formally transcribed and sworn statements taken in front of a court reporter or other court officer.
+- The parties exchange documents and other information about the issues relevant to the litigation through discovery.
+Discovery can take three forms: written questions (interrogatories), document production, and depositions.
+Depositions are formally transcribed and sworn statements taken in front of a court reporter or other court officer.

-- Either or both parties can appeal a judge's decision to a higher court.
-But it's unusual for an appeals court to overturn a judge's decision.
-Also, remember that settlements usually cannot be appealed if both parties agree to their terms.
+Either party can appeal a judge's decision to a higher court, but it's unusual for an appeals court to overturn a judge's decision.
+Also, remember that settlements usually cannot be appealed if both parties agreed to their terms.

 Questions about FELA Claims?
 Ask a Workers' Comp Attorney

-Any legal claim involving the Federal Employees Liability Act requires a detailed understanding of the federal procedures at play.
-If you're a railroad employee and an accident has impacted your life, you will want to consult with an attorney experienced in these matters.
+If you're a railroad employee and an accident has impacted your life, you will want to consult an attorney experienced in these matters.